Skip to main content

 Evaluation Criteria

-Goals: The extent to which the proposed activity and its associated goals are consistent with the overall mission of the Campus Theme, Mental Health and Wellness: Awareness, Support, and Community Care.
+Goals: The extent to which the proposed activity and its associated goals are consistent with the overall mission of the Campus Theme, Community and Belongingness.

 Novelty: The extent to which the activity or event will provide students with an experience not obtainable through current classes or campus programs.